Requirements for the Major and Minor in Mathematics (MAT)

 7. Four mathematics-related courses beyond those taken to satisfy Requirements 2 through 6 (three will suffice if all of them are MAT courses), to be chosen from the following:

 - MAT courses numbered 310 or above except MAT 475

 - AMS courses numbered 301 or above except AMS 361 and AMS 475

 - CSE courses numbered 301 or above except CSE 475

 - CHE 301, CHE 302, CHE 351, CHE 353, ECO 320, ECO 321, ECO 348, PHY 301, PHY 302, PHY 303, PHY 306, PHY 308, PHY 403, PHY 405, PHY 408, PHI 330, ESE 310, ESE 315, ESE 319, ESE 321, or ESE 337.Students in the Secondary Teacher Education Program must fulfill a modified version of this requirement, consisting of AMS 310, MAT 336, MAT 360, and MAE courses.

 B. Upper-Division Writing Requirement

-To satisfy the Departmental writing requirement, each student majoring in Mathematics, including double majors, must submit an acceptable portfolio of three pieces of writing from upper-division MAT or MAE coursework.
+To satisfy the Departmental writing requirement, each student majoring in Mathematics and following the D.E.C., including double majors, must submit an acceptable portfolio of three pieces of writing from upper-division MAT or MAE coursework.
 Students should aim for completion of the portfolio early in their next-to-last semester to allow time to resolve any difficulties.
 Late completion may delay graduation.
 Each portfolio must be submitted no later than the beginning of the final semester, and each piece in it must have been approved by a Departmental faculty member as being mathematically correct and well written.

 1. Under special circumstances a student may request the director of undergraduate studies to allow substitution of an equivalent individual program for some or all of these requirements.